user202729/plover/doc/api/oslayer_keyboardcontrol.rst

 .. class:: KeyboardEmulation

     Encapsulates logic for sending keystrokes.
-Pass an instance of this to the :class:`StenoEngine<plover.engine.StenoEngine>` when it is initialized.
+Pass an instance of this to the :class:`~plover.engine.StenoEngine` when it is initialized.

     .. method:: send_backspaces(number_of_backspaces)